mr-keliw/ros2_smart_car/README.md

 # Building_ROS2_on_Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi

-Mini project for me to familiar with ROS 2.
+A mini project to help me get familiar with ROS 2.
-Use ROS 2 to rebuild the functions of a 4MWD Smart Car Kit for Raspberry Pi from Freenove.
+Recreating the functionality of the Freenove 4WD Smart Car Kit for Raspberry Pi using ROS 2.

 ## Environment